manojkumar202/Iterative-optimization-algorithms-ML/README.md

 Continue the process until the cost function converges.
 That is, until the error curve becomes flat and doesn’t change.

-If α is very small, it would take long time to converge and become computationally expensive.
+If α is very small, it would take long time to converge.
-If α is large, it may fail to converge and overshoot the minimum.
+If α is large, it may fail to converge and overshoot the values.